 Very rarely, Wilson disease may cause the liver to fail.
 This liver failure may be the first sign of having Wilson disease.
 These individuals require liver transplantation.

 Most people with Wilson disease show signs of liver or neuropsychiatric disease while fairly young.
 Anyone between 3 and 45 years of age who shows signs of any of the previously mentioned symptoms should be screened for Wilson disease.
-Any child or teenager with unexplained liver disease should be tested for Wilson disease.
+Any child or teenager with an unexplained liver disease should be tested for Wilson disease.
 Occasionally Wilson disease is not evident until well past middle-age.
 The diagnosis can be confirmed with blood tests measuring serum copper and ceruloplasmin, a blood protein that contains copper.
 Measurements of how much copper is excreted in the urine over a 24-hour period are also useful for making the diagnosis.
-Another diagnostic test for this disease is finding Kayser-Fleischer rings due to accumulation of copper in the cornea, sometimes visible as brown rings around the iris, but usually requiring special eye examination.
+Another diagnostic test for this disease is finding Kayser-Fleischer rings due to an accumulation of copper in the cornea, sometimes visible as brown rings around the iris, but usually requiring special eye examination.
 Despite the copper accumulation, eyesight is not affected.
-Copper in the bloodstream may cause red blood cells to breakdown, causing anemia or gallstones.
+Copper in the bloodstream may cause red blood cells to break down, causing anemia or gallstones.

 The gene responsible for Wilson disease has been discovered.
 Conclusive genetic testing is now available to diagnose affected brothers and sisters before they show disease symptoms.
 Individuals who are found to have the gene defect can be treated before problems arise.